 And you can expect to get support throughout the whole admission process from Russianeducation.org and local administrative staff.
 Similarly, university employees are happy to answer all your queries in English and are capable of providing all the information and support that you might need.
 In addition, university staff will supply you with your visa invitation and walk you through the state regulations for your stay in Russia.

 Work While Studying In Russia

-Under a new law that came into effect on January 1st, 2021, all students studying in Russia are now allowed to work up to 20 hours per week without having to apply for an additional work permit.
+Under a new law that came into effect on January 1st, 2021, all students studying in Russia now allowed to work up to 20 hours per week without having to apply for an additional work permit.
 The previous law only allowed foreign students to work during holidays and at their university’s facilities.
-Now, students are allowed to pursue part-time jobs outside the university if their contract ends at the same time as their education.
-“Amendments to the Federal Laws of 06.02.2020 No. 16-FZ, signed by Vladimir Putin President of the Russian Federation, ” states law for foreign students studying in the Russian Federation.
+Now, students allowed to pursue part-time jobs outside the university if their contract ends at the same time as their education.
+Amendments to the Federal Laws of 06.02.2020 No. 16-FZ, signed by Vladimir Putin President of the Russian Federation states law for foreign students studying in the Russian Federation.

-It is advisable that applying for jobs in the major cities of Moscow and St. Petersburg would have the greatest opportunity.
+However, It is advisable that applying for jobs in the major cities of Moscow and St. Petersburg would have the greatest opportunity.
 Moscow is Russia’s industrial heartland, with the most jobs and the highest levels of employment.
 Russia is an ambitious nation which over the past three decades has needed to modernize significantly.
 The technology market is booming, and prospects are abundant for graduate professionals and entrepreneurs.
 And Russia continues to make the planet open its doors.
 It is no coincidence that travel start-ups rate highly among the most impressive new employers in Russia.
 Why not contact the company to ask about job prospects if you find a Russian app that you use a lot while studying in Russia?